conortierney/pands-project/README.md

 ***matplotlib*** is a library that helps create different types of graphs, like histograms, scatter plots, and bar charts.
 It can be used with Python and NumPy to make these graphs [9].
 In this program it is used to generate the histograms and scatter plots that are saved in the repository.

 **Importing the Dataset**

+The code reads in the Iris flower species dataset from the .csv file to a DataFrame fro analysis.

 ```python
 iris_df = pd.read_csv('IrisDataset.csv')